dmyers/fuel-location/readme.md

 ### Run task

-Run the oil task which will download and import the [MaxMind](http://maxmind.com) location databases into your local database.
+Run the oil task which will download and import the provider location databases into your local database.
+The supported providers are [MaxMind](http://maxmind.com) and [GeoNames](http://geonames.org).

 	$ php oil r location